 Vietnamese Street Kitchen is a vietnamese restaurant in Digbeth, Birmingham.
-Rated 4.5 stars from 2093 Google reviews.
-Known for staff who actually know the menu and authentic flavours that land.
-Best for group dinner and solo dining.
-Ranked #6 of 11 in Digbeth.
+Rated 4.6 stars from 2201 Google reviews.
+Known for authentic vietnamese flavours and generous portions and exceptional staff warmth and knowledge.
+Best for groups and families.
 Price range: £20–30.

 Vietnamese Street Kitchen